-Contact the government regulator in your state or territory and the licenced asbestos waste facility before transporting asbestos waste to confirm if it is accepted and any other requirements the facility might have.
+Visit the NSW EPA and contact the licenced asbestos waste facility before transporting asbestos waste to confirm if it is accepted and any other requirements the facility might have.

 What if unsafe work is being conducted on land that is not mine?